ShieldQuest/FinTech_Projects/Credit_Counseling_Chatbot/README.md

 # Credit Counseling Chatbot

-This folder will contain the chatbot code and training data for realistic financial guidance.
+This project is focused on developing a chatbot that provides realistic, friendly, and accessible credit counseling support.

+The chatbot aims to simulate conversations that help users understand their credit situation, explore potential solutions, and feel more confident managing their financial decisions.

+The code and data in this folder reflect ongoing work to build a helpful and empathetic tool for individuals navigating financial stress.